oliviamohning/nyc-311-noise-analysis/README.md

 - Build baseline time series forecast models (seasonal naive, SARIMA)
 - Evaluate model accuracy and identify high-risk time windows
 - Create a Tableau dashboard for interactive exploration
-- Document results and policy recommendations

 ## Getting Started
 This project uses PostgreSQL for data storage and Conda for environment management.
-Follow the steps below to set up the environment, load the data, and generate the cleaned dataset.
+Follow the steps below to set up the environment, load the data, and generate the cleaned datasets.

 ### Prerequisites
 - PostgreSQL installed and accessible via `psql`